 Here’s your key to exploring some of my favorite places in Ubud, Bali: Swings, Waterfalls, Temples, and Meditation.

-The Natural Rice Terrace
+Best Things to do in Ubud: The Natural Rice Terrace

 If you’re after beautiful lush scenic views of rice terraces, you’re in the right place.
 Take a walk along the rice fields in Ubud to connect with nature and soak in the light.
 Once you’ve finished exploring, climb onto a giant swing to see the rice paddies from a different perspective.

 We paid 150K IDR to get strapped into a swing and get launched into the air.
 It’s so much fun and worth the ride!

 The entrance to the Natural Rice Terrace is donation based.
 You’ll have to pay if you want to take pictures at the photo op locations, including the giant nest overlooking the rice paddies.